-From ruby red to vibrant violet, lightsabers can be almost any colour in the rainbow (except orange), and the colour of the blade can often tell us a little about the personality of its owner.
+From ruby red to vibrant violet, Star Wars lightsabers can be almost any colour, and the colour of the blade can often tell us a little about the personality of its owner.
 So what do the lightsaber colours mean?
 Well, we’ve gone digging through the Jedi archives to answer that very question.
 (Editor’s note: for the record, we’ve only included lightsabers included in the movies and TV series, we know there are a lot of other colours in the Star Wars games).

-In Legend’s canon, the blue blades were associated with righteousness and bravery and were predominantly used by Jedi Guardians.
+In Legends’ canon, the blue blades were associated with righteousness and bravery and were predominantly used by Jedi Guardians.
 The Guardians were a group within the Jedi order who prioritised martial skill with a lightsaber over the spiritual side of the Force.
 Jedi like Obi-Wan Kenobi use a blue lightsaber.

 Green is the second most common colour of lightsaber.
 Green is associated with the natural world and growth; it’s arguably the colour of life.
 Whether by coincidence or design, the green lightsaber is also the colour used by the most powerful onscreen Jedi.

-Both Luke Skywalker and Yoda use green sabers and yes, we know Anakin was the chosen one and used blue, but he turned to the Dark Side before realising his potential.
-In Legends, canon Jedi Consulars, those who sought to master the Force instead of the blade, used green lightsabers.
+Both Luke Skywalker and Yoda use green sabers and yes, we know Anakin Skywalker was the chosen one and used blue, but he turned to the Dark Side before realising his potential.
+In Legends, canon Jedi Consulars who sought to master the Force instead of the blade, used green lightsabers.

 Red Lightsabers, like blue, were introduced in the first Star Wars movie and are exclusively used by the Sith and Dark Side users like Darth Vader and Emperor Palpatine.
 Red as a colour is associated with anger, hate, passion, and violence, the things that supposedly drive the Sith.